Japanese (JPN)

 Provides a solid foundation in listening, speaking, reading, and writing.
 Prepares students for advanced study.

 JPN 307.
-Introduction to Japanese Literature.
+Japanese Literature World War II-Present.
 4 Credits.

 JPN 315.
 Introduction to Japanese Linguistics.
 4 Credits.